 Sexual pain can be worse if you’re also experiencing pain during urination.
 Your doctor will need to prescribe antibiotics to treat a UTI.

 Eventually, you might start losing interest in having sex at all.
-But avoiding sex with your partner and not being open about how you feel can breed negativity in your relationship.
-Speak with your doctor about your physical symptoms, and ask them about seeing a therapist if you’ve having trouble communicating with your partner.
+But avoiding sex and not being open about how you feel can breed negativity in your relationship(s).

 Sex is a healthy part of a relationship, but constant pain can turn it into a source of anxiety.
 Your pelvic floor muscles may also tighten in response to stress and anxiety, making matters worse.